-Our sales and marketing expenses for the quarter ended March 31, 2013 were \$1.0 million, down slightly from the same period in 2012.
-There were lower travel costs and lower agent commissions paid to outside companies due to changes in our sales strategies.
-This was offset by small increases in salaries due to a higher number of sales reps and also higher marketing costs, most notably within our Traffic segment.
+Our sales and marketing expenses for the first half of 2013 were \$1.9 million, down from \$2.1 million in the same period in 2012.
+Sales and marketing expenses in the second quarter of 2013 were \$1.0 million, down from \$1.1 million in the same period of 2012.
+These decreases were largely the result of lower travel costs and lower agent commissions paid to outside companies due to changes in our sales strategies.